enasequence/read_docs/submit/assembly/metagenome/mag.rst

    for details on how to release these samples.
 If no data is associated with the **environmental** sample, it needs to be released manually in order to be available to the public.

-The methods for submitting metagenomic studies and samples follow the same process as any other study/sample submission.
+The methods for submitting metagenomic samples follow the same process as any other sample submission.
 Follow the links for more information.

 - `Register a Sample <../../samples.html>`_